Molunerfinn/hexo-theme-melody-doc/docs/theme-config.md

 !> Since v1.5

 Now, if you do not set `auto_excerpt` options in `melody.yml`, your posts will be all shown in the index page.
 If you add `<!-- more -->` mark in your post, it will be replaced by a `Read More` button.
 If you don't want to add `<!-- more -->` in every posts, you can set `auto_excerpt` to auto cut your post in the index page.

+!> Notice: using this feature may cause error with the code area.
+So if you want to show code in the index page, then you'd better not use this feature!

 set the `melody.yml`: